Israeli direct action against aid delivery to Gaza: Reactions

 The actions to stop the aid trucks drew condemnations from the governments of the United States, Jordan, Great Britain, and Germany.
 United States National Security Advisor Jake Sullivan strongly condemned the attacks, stating that "It is a total outrage that there are people who are attacking and looting these convoys coming from Jordan going to Gaza to deliver humanitarian assistance.
 We are looking at the tools that we have to respond to this.
 And we are also raising our concerns at the highest level of the Israeli government".

 On May 23, 2024, Facebook removed videos and posts published by the Tsav 9 movement on the grounds of "organized harm and promotion of crime" and blocked the possibility of re-publishing the account and its content.
 Instagram also suspended the activity of the movement's page.

 On June 14, 2024, the United States government announced that it was imposing sanctions on the Tsav 9 organization.
 A spokesperson's announcement said: "For months, individuals from Tzav 9 have repeatedly sought to thwart the delivery of humanitarian aid to Gaza, including by blockading roads, sometimes violently, along their route from Jordan to Gaza, including in the West Bank."
 Among the imposed sanctions included the freezing of the organization's assets in the United States as well as a ban on the ability for any American to transact with it.
 The United States government also criticized the Israeli government, asserting that it was responsible for ensuring the safety of the humanitarian convoys passing through its territory.
 On July 11, financial sanctions were also imposed on two activists in the organization: Reot Ben Haim and Aviad Sharid.

 On July 14, 2024, the European Union imposed sanctions against five individuals and three organizations, including the Tsav 9 organization.

 In June 2025, France opened an investigation into French-Israelis involved in blocking aid for "complicity in genocide" and "incitement to genocide".
+In February 2026, a French investigating magistrate issued arrest warrants to two French-Israeli women, Nili Kupfer-Naouri and Rachel Touitou, in allegations of blocking the delivery of humanitarian aid to Gaza.